yoctoproject/poky/documentation/migration-guides/migration-3.4.rst

   It was being implemented using a custom patch to the ``shadow`` recipe which clashed with a ``-P`` option that was added upstream in ``shadow`` version 4.9, and in any case is fundamentally insecure.
+  Hardcoded passwords are still supported but they need to be hashed, see examples in :term:`EXTRA_USERS_PARAMS`.

 .. include:: release-notes-3.4.rst